Chivelazur/task_manager/readme.md

 # task_manager

 __task_manager__ is a tiny C++ library for encapsulating, sorting and launching weighted tasks (tasks with manually defined weights) with relationships in separate threads.
-This library can be used to build pipelines.
+This library can be used to build effective pipelines.

 1. [Quickstart](#quick)
 2. [Installation](#install)